Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/10-Introduction.md

 ## What is Zikula ?

-The Zikula Application Framework is a powerful solution for realising web applications and websites with the help of *modules* and *themes*.
-It essentially uses the following libraries:
+The Zikula Application Framework is a powerful solution for realising web applications.
+It includes technologies fostering a dynamic modular development paradigm which allows for rapid application development.

 * **Symfony:** a very popular set of reusable PHP components which offers many useful abstractions, like very powerful solutions for validation and web forms.
 * **Doctrine:** a set of libraries focused on database storage and object mapping.
 * **Twig:** a flexible, fast and secure template engine.
-* **jQuery, Bootstrap, Font Awesome:** well-known components for rapid realisation of responsive and interactive frontends.
+* **Bootstrap, Font Awesome:** well-known components for rapid realisation of responsive and interactive frontends.

-Since Zikula already provides many basic functions for running web projects, like management for users, groups and permissions as well as means for content management, custom modules can typically focus on implementing additional data structures and behaviour.
+Since Zikula already provides many basic functions for running web projects, like management for users, groups and permissions, custom extensions (Symfony bundles) can typically focus on implementing additional data structures and behaviour.
 And this is where ModuleStudio can help you.
 Whether you do a product database, a social network or a forum: they are different from a functional point of view only.
 Technically they are equally implemented!

-A module is basically very similarly structured as a Symfony bundle.
-Under the hood Zikula modules and themes are nothing else than special bundle types.
-The main difference here is that they can be installed, enabled, disabled and uninstalled on runtime using the extension and theme management modules in the Zikula administration area.

 ## Component overview